 A study of classroom assessments.
 The course examines the concepts and skills related to designing, administering, evaluating, interpreting, applying, and communicating results of performance and objective assessments that drive classroom instruction.
 Teacher made assessment tools will be studied and designed.
 Standardized assessment tools will be examined.
-Prerequisites: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
+Prerequisites: Admission to the Teacher Education Program or permission from the Chair of the School of Education.
 Three semester hours credit.